Difficulty

 Choosing your patio slabs

-The slab you pick changes the bedding, the fall and the cutting.
+The slab you pick changes the cost, the bedding, the fall and the cutting.
 Porcelain and natural stone need a full wet mortar bed; concrete can sit on mortar or a screeded sharp-sand bed.
 Smooth slabs need a slightly steeper fall to shed water.
+Compare the main UK patio materials below, then see the quick picks for the most common situations.

 Porcelain